Medical expert of the article

 Pathogenesis

-The pleural cavity of a healthy person is an anatomical slit-like space bounded by the parietal and visceral pleural sheets (serous membrane).
+The pleural cavity of a healthy person is an anatomical slit-like space limited by the parietal and visceral pleural sheets (serous membrane).
 Normally, this space should not contain any inclusions.
 However, under the influence of certain etiological factors, pathological changes occur in the pleura, which entails increased formation of fibrosis and filling (fusion) of the cavity.

 Symptoms fibrothorax

-- Signs of pleural involvement:
+- Signs of pleural damage:

 - chest pain;

-- Signs of respiratory distress:
+- Signs of respiratory failure:

-- Difficulty breathing even with minimal physical activity
+- difficulty breathing even with minimal physical activity;

 - increased fatigue, feeling of weakness.

-Changes in the chest, characteristic of fibrothorax
+Chest changes characteristic of fibrothorax

 Chest examination |

-Retraction and respiratory delay of the affected side, retraction of the spaces between the ribs at the time of inhalation. |
+Sinking and respiratory delay of the affected side, drawing in of the spaces between the ribs at the moment of inhalation. |

 Palpation examination |

-Voice tremor is weak or (-). |
+Vocal tremor is weak or (–). |

 Percussion |

-Dull or dull sound. |
+A dull or blunt sound. |

 Auscultation |

-Breathing is weak or not heard, pleural noise is present, bronchophonia is weak or (-). |
+Breathing is weak or not audible, pleural noise is present, bronchophony is weak or (–). |

 X-ray |

-The focus of fibrothorax is displayed as a homogeneous darkening. |
+The fibrothorax lesion appears as a homogeneous darkening. |

-- Right-sided fibrothorax
+- Right fibrothorax

 - Left-sided fibrothorax